muriarty1893/the-elastic-project/README.md

 # Elastic-search Practical Testing

-This project scrapes the best-selling gaming mice from Trendyol and indexes the data into Elasticsearch.
+This project scrapes the best-selling gaming mice from Trendyol and indexes the data into Elasticsearch to use the search engine.
 It allows for fuzzy searching of the indexed products.

 ## :ledger: Index